tharunpalla/shopify-inventory/README.md

 if __name__ == "__main__":
     app.run(debug=True, port=<desired port>)

-Open http://localhost:5000/ on your browser to access the inventory application
+Open http://localhost:5000/ on your browser to access the application